 - Professional application of varnishes to harden teeth

 - Prescription-strength toothpaste

 - Waterpik use with or without water additives

 - Custom trays to apply medicines at home

 - Analysis of current medications affecting your mouth

 Many patients want to keep their teeth through every stage of life, but they're not sure how to accurately control the complex biology that frequently leads to dental disease.
 Short and long-term care plans consider many critical factors, from saliva volume and pH to general health and medications.

-Age-related changes are inevitable, but tooth loss doesn’t have to be part of the process.
-At David Tobias Dental, we help patients maintain their teeth for a lifetime of wellness.
+Age-related changes are inevitable, but tooth loss doesn't have to be part of the process.
+At our practice, we help patients maintain their teeth for a lifetime of wellness.
 A personalized strategy for dental health can be created with ongoing monitoring and coaching by our team.
 Enjoy years of comfortable chewing, a brilliant smile, and the confidence that comes with it!